swcarpentry/DEPRECATED-bc/novice/matlab/01-intro.md

-We are studying inflammation in patients who have been given a new treatment for arthritis.
+We are studying inflammation in patients who have been given a new treatment for arthritis, and need to analyze the first dozen data sets.
-We have a dozen datasets that need analysis, stored as `.csv` files - but MATLAB doesn't know about these files yet.
-The first thing we need to do is set MATLAB's [working directory](../../gloss.html#current-working-directory) to the directory containing the files.
-To do this, we go to the `Home` tab, click on `Set Path`, and then on `Add with Subfolders...`.
-We navigate to the directory containing our files and add it to the path to tell MATLAB where to look for our files.

 The data sets are stored in
 [Comma Separated Values (CSV)](../../gloss.html#comma-separated-values) format: each row holds information for a single patient,